Inspire! Resources: Encourage! Motivate! and Educate!

 Meet the Producer

-Laura Ettinger is an Associate Professor of History at Clarkson University, where she has been teaching since 1998.
+Laura Ettinger is a Professor of History at Clarkson University, where she has been teaching since 1998.
 Originally from Baltimore, she received her A.B. from Vassar College and her M.A. and Ph.D. in American History from the University of Rochester.

 Laura’s research and writings focus on the history of women, gender, and the medical, scientific, and technological professions in the United States.
 Her book, Nurse-Midwifery: The Birth of a New American Profession, was named an Outstanding Academic Title by Choice.
 She is a co-Principal Investigator on an ongoing National Science Foundation ADVANCE grant to create systemic changes to reduce bias and advance the careers of women STEM faculty.